g-allison/MyRecipes/README.md

 **Required Must-have Stories**

- * User can create an account
+ - [X] User can create an account
- * User can log in
+ - [X] User can log in
- * User can enter own recipes
+ - [X] User can enter own recipes
- * User can pick recipes from the app using recipe API
+ - [ ] User can pick recipes from the app using recipe API
- * User is able to generate a weekly menu
+ - [ ] User is able to generate a weekly menu
- * User is able to generate a weekly shopping list
+ - [ ] User is able to generate a weekly shopping list
- * Have a main feed where people's recipes are shared in chronological order
+ - [X] Have a main feed where people's recipes are shared in chronological order
-     * filter based on ingredients
+     - [ ] filter based on ingredients
- * People can follow others (auto approve)
+ - [ ] People can follow others (auto approve)

 **Optional Nice-to-have Stories**

- * App tracks price of ingrediants and user is able to designate a max budget
+ - [ ] App tracks price of ingredients and user is able to designate a max budget
- * User can scan a preexisting recipe and have the app auto fill into a recipe card
+ - [ ] User can scan a preexisting recipe and have the app auto fill into a recipe card
- * Approve follow requests
+ - [ ] Approve follow requests
- * Recipes are shareable over messenging
+ - [ ] Recipes are shareable over messenging
- * Track items in a user's pantry
+ - [ ] Track items in a user's pantry
-     * User can add/delete items from pantry
+     - [ ] User can add/delete items from pantry
-     * Remind users when expiration date is approaching
+     - [ ] Remind users when expiration date is approaching
-     * Be able to suggest a recipe based off of what a user has in their pantry already
+     - [ ] Be able to suggest a recipe based off of what a user has in their pantry already
-  * User can scan barcodes of items to upload to pantry
+ - [ ] User can scan barcodes of items to upload to pantry

 ## 2. Screen Archetypes